cosmiclabunige/SRS_dataset_88_days/README.md

 The anomaly detection algorithm (ADA) was trained offline by using the first non-rainy days of the dataset, i.e. days 4, 6, 8, 9, 11.
 The machine learning algorithms (MLAs) were trained on 10 days, the same 5 of ADA and 5 containing rain observations, i.e. days 1, 2, 3, 5, 7.

+## Algorithms

+*Anomaly Detection Algorithm (ADA)* works as an anomaly detection algorithm where we consider as normal data the non-rainy observations and as anomalies the rainy ones.
+Thus the training dataset consists of only non-rainy data used to compute some thresholds on the normal data to identify the anomalies.

 The algorithms have been tested on the other days, i.e. 45 non-rainy days and 33 rainy days.